drelhaj/Java_WordCloud_LogLikelihood/README.md

 # Execution
 * The tool has a CLI interface and uses java swing to create the Java word clouds.
-* For those who know their way with java there is a test class which gives a glimps on how the methods work.
+* For those who know their way with java there is a test class which gives a glimpse on how the methods work.
 * Running LogLikelihood Java Word Clouds from command line is fairly simple.
 For further information you can use the help command.